hmuchalski/hmuchalski.github.io/team.md

 ### Jeremy W. Pisor

 Jeremy is our homegrown talent.
 He graduated with B.S.
 Chemistry degree from Fresno State in Fall 2019.
 His undergraduate research focused on reactions catalyzed by organometallic complexes.
 In January 2020 he joined the M.S. program at Fresno State and continues to investigate reactions catalyzed by gold complexes.

-### Quang Le, M.S.

-Quang graduated with a B.S. in Chemistry from Fresno State in 2014.
-His undergraduate research with Dr. Melissa Garret focused on the syntheses of macrocyclic nickel complexes as metalloprotein models.
-In 2016--2018 he conducted his thesis research in out lab working on the synthesis of stable sulfenic acids as potential antioxidants.
-After successful defense of his thesis, Quang joined the chemistry branch of the local government.

-### Christopher C. Dillon, M.S.

-Chris graduated with a B.S. degree in chemistry from Fresno State in 2018.
-His undergraduate research (in HMLab) focused on development of gold(I)-catalyzed synthesis of benzo[b]thiophenes.
-In 2019--2021 he conducted his thesis research in our lab focusing on gold(I)-catalyzed synthesis of benzofurans.
-After successful defense of his theses, Chris joined the lab at USDA (Parlier).
+In 2022 he presented his thesis research to a room packed with spectators and observers.
+Then he successfully defended the work in front of the graudate faculty committee.

 ### Karina Bustos

 Karina graduated with a B.S. degree in Chemistry from Fresno State in Spring 2020.
 Her undergraduate research focused on synthesis of fluorine-labeled standards for our top secret NMR experiments.
 We could not afford losing Karina with her vast knowledge and expertise and promptly recruited her to the graduate program.
 Karina was in the 2020 cohort of the Bridges to Doctorate Program in partnership with UC Davis.
 After successful defense of her thesis, Karina plans to join the private sector of chemistry workforce, preferably in cosmetics chemistry.

+### Christopher C. Dillon, M.S.

+Chris graduated with a B.S. degree in chemistry from Fresno State in 2018.
+His undergraduate research (in HMLab) focused on development of gold(I)-catalyzed synthesis of benzo[b]thiophenes.
+In 2019--2021 he conducted his thesis research in our lab focusing on gold(I)-catalyzed synthesis of benzofurans.
+After successful defense of his theses, Chris joined the lab at USDA (Parlier).
+In 2022 he took a job at the California State Government.

+### Quang Le, M.S.

+Quang graduated with a B.S. in Chemistry from Fresno State in 2014.
+His undergraduate research with Dr. Melissa Garret focused on the syntheses of macrocyclic nickel complexes as metalloprotein models.
+In 2016--2018 he conducted his thesis research in out lab working on the synthesis of stable sulfenic acids as potential antioxidants.
+After successful defense of his thesis, Quang joined the chemistry branch of the local government.

 ### Undergraduate Alumni

-* Lizzie Herren (BS Chemistry)
+* Lizzie Herren (BS Chemistry --> Fresno State MS Program)
 * Montaser Ahmad  (BS Biochemistry --> University of Georgia medical school)
 * Madison Williams (BS Chemistry --> Ph.D.; University of Toledo)
 * Simrit Dhindsa (BS Biochemistry 2021 --> UCLA School of Dentistry)
-* Angel Rojas (BS Biochemistry 2021)
+* Angel Rojas (BS Biochemistry 2021 --> Fresno State MS Program)
 * Alexander L. Ewing (BS Biochemistry 2021 --> Ph.D.
 Baylor College of Medicine)
 * Dana Lichtenstein (BS Biology, 2020, medical program)
 * Bagieng Keophimphone (BS Biochemistry, 2020 --> UCSF medical program)
 * Alison Phasakda (BA Chemistry)
 * Daisy Avalos (BA Chemistry, 2020)
 * Parveen Kaur (BS Biochemistry, 2020, Pharmacy School)
-* Jamie Waite (BS Biochemistry 2019)
+* Jamie Waite (BS Biochemistry 2019--> Fresno County Water Treatment)
 * Alicia Paulsen (BS Biology 2019, Forensic Program, Rutgers)
-* Armando DeAlba (BS Biology, BA Chemistry 2019; currently: MS Biotechnology program)
+* Armando DeAlba (BS Biology, BA Chemistry 2019; Project Coordinator, DISCOVERe)
 * Melissa Sanchez (BS Chemistry 2019; Camille Dreyfus Scholar 2018, currently: UCSB Ph.D.)
 * Paul Cavanaugh (BS Chemistry 2019, currently: UC Merced Ph.D. program)
 * Janay Mommer (BS Biochemistry 2018; civil engineering firm)